 Luckily, we have covered what you can expect on the cost of living as we break down some of the top places in Orange County.
 If you’re ready to make a move this summer, you’ll want to check out this guide first for the ultimate Orange County guide.

-Orange County includes over 790 square feet of land and holds over 3.1 million people.
+Beautiful Orange County includes over 790 square feet of land and holds over 3.1 million people.
 Almost one-fifth of the county are teens and children under 18, while just 15% include residents over 65.
-The average home price is over $700,000, and there were over one million households as of 2020.
+The average home price is over $1.1 million.

 As you well know, the housing market started booming during this time, making Orange County cities some of the best places to live if you want a family-friendly environment or beautiful ocean views.
 Orange County has something for everyone, and here are some of the main cities in the region: